 Transportation for seniors in Virginia Beach

-Most residents rely on the free transportation provided at all our partner assisted living and memory care facilities.
+Most residents rely on the transportation services provided at all our partner assisted living and memory care facilities.
 But if a friend or family member comes to visit, there are some other options for getting around.

 If you want to get into nearby Norfolk and back again, check out the light rail.
 For getting around Virginia Beach, there is a public bus system, too.
 Hampton Roads Transit’s (HRT) Paratransit services provide door-to-door transportation for seniors with disabilities or mobility issues.